 Userland applications are stored in this directory.
-While most are GNU/Linux applications adapted for use on uClinux, applications developed specifically for uClinux are also included.
+While most are GNU/Linux applications adapted for use on both Linux and uClinux, applications developed specifically for uClinux are also included.

-Applications characteristic of those produced from carrying out software development based on uClinuxdist are detailed in chapter "12.
-Unique Applications".
+Applications characteristic of those produced from carrying out software development based on atmarkdist are detailed in chapter 12, "Specific Applications".